 Board of Directors

-Indigenous Bar Association is run by a volunteer Board of Directors, with administrative support.
+The Indigenous Bar Association in Canada is run by a volunteer Board of Directors, with administrative support.

 Drew was raised in Treaty 6 territory on the Muskeg Lake Cree Nation reserve and is also of Shuswap descent from the Simpcw First Nation in British Columbia.
 He advises First Nations and Metis communities on matters related to economic development, gaming, housing, commercial leasing, and corporate governance, structure and finance.